forfudan/MojoMiji/src/miji/basic/structs.md

 You may wonder how Mojo stores the struct in memory.
 In short, Mojo stores the fields of a struct in a **contiguous block of memory** on stack, and the size of the struct is the **sum of the sizes of all its fields** up to the nearest multiple of 8 bytes.
 The block of memory on stack is **fixed in size** during the runtime, although it may further point to other blocks of memory on heap for some fields that are composite types, e.g., `List`, `String`, etc (refer to [Memory layout of Mojo objects](../misc/layout.md) for more details).

-Let see a concrete example, a `Human` struct that represents a human with a name (string), an age (8-bit unsigned integer ranging from 0 to 255), a height in meter (16-bit floating number), and birth date (list of 16-bit unsigned integers representing year, month, and day).
+Let's see a concrete example: a `Human` struct that represents a human with a name (string), an age (8-bit unsigned integer ranging from 0 to 255), a height in meters (16-bit floating number), and a birth date (list of 16-bit unsigned integers representing year, month, and day).
 The code is as follows:

 ::: code-group